ava-mc/bachelorproef2022/README.md

 <img width="920" alt="image" src="https://user-images.githubusercontent.com/91590248/208072433-052b720c-3bb1-4f43-bc5e-89995dc24c1c.png">

-This setting will let Firefox know that it user defined style sheets are allowed and that it should start looking for it.
+This setting will let Firefox know that user defined style sheets are allowed and that it should start looking for it.

 3. Now we are going to place our 'userChrome.css' file with our adjusted contents in the right folder, so that Firefox can access it.
 Namely, we are going to put it in our Profiles folder.
 To access this folder in our Finder window, we need to go to 'about:support'.
 Here you should find the section 'Profile folder' and see a button 'Show in Finder' to go to this folder in a finder window and access its contents.